lamastex/scalable-data-science/db/xtraResources/sdsDatasets/scraperUSStateofUnionAddresses.md

-// Databricks notebook source exported at Thu, 25 Feb 2016 21:25:02 UTC
+// Databricks notebook source exported at Tue, 1 Mar 2016 22:52:18 UTC

 # Extract, Transform and Load (ETL) of the SoU Addresses